Dr Matthew Hughes

 - 2017: Investigating the relationship between glutathione, mood and memory *; Barbara Dicker Brain Science grant

-- 2017: Understanding the role of inhibitory dysfunction in affective network alteration and auditory verbal hallucinations in patients with bipolar disorder *; Barbara Dicker Brain Science grant
+- 2017: Understanding the role of dysfunction in affective network alteration and auditory verbal hallucinations in patients with bipolar disorder *; Barbara Dicker Brain Science grant

 * Chief Investigator